Annotations

 For more advanced use cases, you can extract and save them.
 See:

-Advanced 2 - Feature Engineering
+Advanced 2 - Model optimization by tuning

 Different types of grids